-The project is located in the Red Desert region of the Great Divide Basin.
+The Project is located in the Red Desert region of the Great Divide Basin.
 The regional landscape consists of broad, undulating lowlands intersected by ridges, shallow draws, and a few rock outcroppings.
 No surface drainage leaves the basin.
-The project is located within the Battle Spring Draw watershed, which empties into Battle Spring Flat, a playa located approximately six miles southwest of the site.
+The Project is located within the Battle Spring Draw watershed, which empties into Battle Spring Flat, a playa located approximately six miles southwest of the site.
 Local topography is characterized by low relief, sagebrush-dominated plains dissected by small, ephemeral drainages.
 Climate in the region is highly arid and windy, with short summers and cold, relatively lengthy winters.
 There are no perennial surface waters, and the small drainages only convey water during spring snowmelt and after intense rainstorms.
-Elevations in the immediate project area range from 6,500 to 6,700 feet above mean sea level, and the surface slope is less than one percent, at approximately 40 feet per mile.
+Elevations in the immediate Project area range from 6,500 to 6,700 feet above mean sea level, and the surface slope is less than one percent, at approximately 40 feet per mile.
+Precipitation is approximately 5.5 inches per year.
 The region is sparsely populated, with the closest permanent residence located approximately 17 air miles east of the site.

-The project is located approximately 42 miles northwest of Rawlins, (Figure 1).
-The paved Minerals Exploration Road connecting Highway 287 with the Wamsutter - Jeffrey City road provides access to the project.
+The Project is located approximately 42 miles northwest of Rawlins, (Figure 1).
+The paved Minerals Exploration Road connecting to Highway 287, along with the gravel Wamsutter - Jeffrey City road provide access to the Project.
 The facility is constructed on privately owned land and covers approximately 1,975 acres.
-The project includes a reclaimed pit lake and overburden pile, as well as the mill, associated buildings, and tailings impoundment.
-The Revised Environmental Report in Section 2 (Shepherd Miller, Inc., 1994) provides an extensive overview of the project area and affected environment.
+The Project includes a reclaimed mine pit lake and overburden pile, as well as the mill, associated buildings, and tailings impoundment.
+The Revised Environmental Report in Section 2 (Shepherd Miller, Inc., 1994) provides an extensive overview of the Project area and affected environment.